 Drink me!
 Drink me!
-Who doesn't love a bottle of spirits next to their place setting at a wedding?!
-Imagine my absolute joy when I was particularly chuffed to see that our Creative Director Adam had Hendricks Gin favours when we attended his wedding in September.
+Who doesn't love a bottle of spirits next to them at a wedding?
+Imagine my joy when I saw that our Creative Director Adam had Hendricks Gin favours when we attended his wedding in September.
 They went down a treat!
-My absolute favourite though has to be miniature bottles of champagne complete with silk bows and calligraphy adorned labels.
-They look immense and frankly I wouldn't mind being a guest at a wedding where they've got this going on.
-Whilst they might be a tad on the pricey side, it's worth investigating if you can take advantage of purchasing the alcohol in bulk so that you get a bit of a discount or perhaps weigh up the costs of providing your guests with a mini bottle of fizz for the toasts versus the venue providing them.
-The kids could even get involved too with bottles of old-fashioned lemonade.
-If you're a wizz in the kitchen or even have a glut of sloes or damsons it's worth considering making your own gin/cordial which you can bottle up into teeny bottles complete with a luggage label scrawled with your guests' names.
-You'll have fun making it and could even save a bottle to toast to each other on your 1st anniversary.
+My absolute favourite though has to be miniature bottles of champagne, those that come complete with silk bows and labels adorned with beautiful caligraphy.
+They look immense and frankly, I'd jump at the chance to be a quest at any wedding offering them.
+Whilst they might be a tad on the pricey side, it's worth seeing if you can bulk-buy the alcohol to get a discount.

-These green gifts are, in my opinion, the perfect example of double-duty wedding favours: personalised treats for guests that double up as a place name too whilst adding interest and vibrancy to the tablescape at the reception itself.
+These green gifts are, in my opinion, the perfect example of double-duty wedding favours – personalised treats for guests that double up as a place name too, all whilst adding interest and vibrancy to the tablescape at the reception itself.
 Presentation is key when it comes to nailing this particular theme.
-Burlap wraps around conventional pots add a rustic twist, recycled tin cans add an industrial vibe (just make sure you drill some drainage holes in the bottom) and everyday seed packets are taken to the next levels if presented in a battered wheelbarrow - perfect for the gardeners amongst you.
-Not only is this type of favour kind on the pocket but folks then feel honoured that you’ve taken the time and effort to really provide something special for them on your big day.
+Burlap wraps around conventional pots add a rustic twist, recycled tin cans add an industrial vibe (just make sure you drill some drainage holes in the bottom), and everyday seed packets are taken to the next levels if presented in a battered wheelbarrow - perfect for the gardeners amongst you.
+Not only is this type of favour kind on the pocket, but folks then feel honoured that you’ve taken the time and effort to really provide something special for them on your big day.

-Frankly, you can't beat a favour that has some use after the confetti has blown away and the last of the fizz has been consumed.
-Favours that have an element of longevity, much like the green and gorgeous favour ideas above, always seem so much more budget-friendly from a cost per use perspective.
-I love the idea of customised pencils; inscribe them with your wedding date or even a phrase that means something to you as a couple and then ask your guests to fill up your guestbook with their new writing implements.
+You can't beat a favour that has some use after the confetti has blown away and the last of the fizz has been consumed.
+Favours that have an element of longevity, much like the green and gorgeous favour ideas above, always seem so much more budget-friendly from a cost-per-use perspective.
+I love the idea of customised pencils – inscribe them with your wedding date or even a phrase that means something to you as a couple and then ask your guests to fill up your guestbook with their new writing implements.
 If you're feeling flush then you could also pair the pencils up with a small notebook too.
-If you're a summer bride provide fun shades for each of your guests and a personalised camera for the table so they can snap photos of other friends and family wearing them.
+And if you're a summer bride, provide fun shades for each of your guests and a personalised camera for the table so they can snap photos of other friends and family wearing them.

-If you're lacking ideas for wedding favours, why not look to the season you're marrying in.
-If you’re having a summer wedding, a tiny punnet of fresh cherries would look adorable in a customised paper bag or punnet like in the moodboard above here.
+If you're lacking ideas for wedding favours, why not look to the season you're marrying in?
+For a summer wedding, a tiny punnet of fresh cherries would look adorable in a customised paper bag or punnet like in the moodboard above here.
 Equally, Christmas nuptials call for a tin of a mulled wine mix and a homemade mince pie in a sweet box.
 I'm always smitten with foodie favours that have been set up as part of the overall wedding decor.
 Display of jars of jam for example, paper bags of almonds and cellophaned fancies piled up in towers.
-Don’t feel that you are obliged to place these treats at guests’ place settings, instead showcase them wherever you feel they will be shown off to their maximum advantage.
+Don’t feel that you are obliged to place these treats at guests’ place settings – instead, showcase them wherever you feel they will be shown off to their maximum advantage.
 Add the final flourish to your favours by taking the time to customise them with your names and your wedding date.
 For jars of jam or honey it's worth investing in some bespoke labels or stickers which you can apply to a standard jar and immediately they become something special.
-For my own wedding I opted for sugared almonds – yes such a cliche but I love them – and popped them into metallic bags that were attached to my guest's name tags shaped like a shield.
+For my own wedding, I opted for sugared almonds – yes such a cliché but I love them – and popped them into metallic bags that were attached to my guests' name tags shaped like a shield.
 It just made a conventional wedding favour that little bit different.

 Are you giving your guests favours?
 Will they be food-related or something more unusual?